 We regularly issue bonds domestically and internationally as part of our strategy to diversify our funding sources and maintain longer liability maturities.
 As of December 31, 2011 and 2012, the balance of bonds issued by ČEZ was CZK 151,107 million and CZK 155,484 million, respectively.
 We issue bonds in a variety of currencies including Euro, Czech crowns, Japanese Yen and U.S. dollars.
 However, we generally enter into cross-currency swaps with respect to principal and interest payable in order to keep our exposure in Euro.
 The majority of our bonds are issued on a fixed interest rate basis.
-As of December 31, 2012, we had issued under this Programme notes in the aggregate nominal amount of €4,994 million.
-We proactively managed our short-dated bond maturities via a combined tender and exchange offer in 2010 and in January 2012, we offered to purchase €500,000,000 5.125% notes due 2012 issued under this Programme and €500,000,000 4.125% notes due 2013.
-As a result of this offer, we repurchased the 2012 notes in the nominal amount of €221,711,000 and the 2013 notes in the nominal amount of €127,800,000.
 We plan to continue to issue bonds in a balanced manner to institutional and individual investors both inside and outside of the Czech Republic in line with our strategy of maintaining longer maturities and diversified funding sources.